godatadriven/godatadriven-blog/content/sparkr-just-got-better.md

 > curl icanhazip.com
 ```

-Then fill in the link in your favorite browser and log in with the 'rstudio' user and the password that you've set.
+Then fill in the link in your favorite browser and log in with the 'Rstudio' user and the password that you've set.

 ![](http://i.imgur.com/G6AbvPw.png)